Genotype: Genotyping

 Genotyping refers to the method used to determine an individual's genotype.
 There are a variety of techniques that can be used to assess genotype.
 The genotyping method typically depends on what information is being sought.
 Many techniques initially require amplification of the DNA sample, which is commonly done using PCR.

 Some techniques are designed to investigate specific SNPs or alleles in a particular gene or set of genes, such as whether an individual is a carrier for a particular condition.
 This can be done via a variety of techniques, including allele specific oligonucleotide (ASO) probes or DNA sequencing.
 Tools such as multiplex ligation-dependent probe amplification can also be used to look for duplications or deletions of genes or gene sections.
 Other techniques are meant to assess a large number of SNPs across the genome, such as SNP arrays.
 This type of technology is commonly used for genome-wide association studies.

 Large-scale techniques to assess the entire genome are also available.
 This includes karyotyping to determine the number of chromosomes an individual has and chromosomal microarrays to assess for large duplications or deletions in the chromosome.
 More detailed information can be determined using exome sequencing, which provides the specific sequence of all DNA in the coding region of the genome, or whole genome sequencing, which sequences the entire genome including non-coding regions.

+Genotype encoding

+In linear models, the genotypes can be encoded in different manners.
+Let us consider a biallelic locus with two possible alleles, encoded by $A$ and $a$.
+We consider $A$ to correspond to the dominant allele to the reference allele $a$.
+The following table details the different encoding.